dkharrat/NexusDialog/README.md

    `LabeledFieldController` which can provide the label functionality for you.

-2. Your custom element needs full customization for how it's displayed: in this case, inherit from `FormElementController` and implement the `constructView` method to tell NexusDialog how to create the custom view.
+2. Your custom element needs full customization for how it's displayed: in this case, inherit from `FormElementController` and implement the `createView` method to tell NexusDialog how to create the custom view.

 Browse through the _catalog_ sample for an example of implementing a custom element, or go over the code for the built-in form elements to get an idea how they work.